-If you want the green energy of a plug-in hybrid electric vehicle (PHEV) plus the versatility of a subcompact crossover, the 2021 Kia Niro
+If you want the green energy of a plug-in hybrid electric vehicle (PHEV) plus the versatility of a subcompact crossover, the

-PHEV has the best of both worlds.
 The 2021 Niro PHEV checks a lot of boxes for prospective car buyers.
 It’s got great fuel economy, excellent standard features—including a new standard rear-seat occupant alert—and a competitive price.
 It’s an appealing PHEV option for anyone who wants the flexibility to drive on all-electric energy while remaining confident that, when the juice runs out, the combustion engine will take over.

-If you want to know more about the model, its specs, and some of its top competitors, check out this guide to the 2021 Niro PHEV from Jerry
+If you want to know more about the model, its specs, and some of its top competitors, check out this guide to the 2021 Niro PHEV from

-, the car insurance
+, the

-comparison shopping super app
+comparison shopping

-.
-RECOMMENDEDNo spam or unwanted phone calls · No long forms
+No spam or unwanted phone calls · No long forms

 2021 Kia Niro plug-in hybrid

 The 2021 Kia Niro PHEV is an interesting blend of practicality and fun.
 Its PHEV powertrain ensures efficiency and environmental responsibility.
 But, diverging from many other hybrids and electric vehicles, the Niro does not employ a continuously-variable transmission.
-Instead, it has a dual-clutch.
+Instead, it has a dual-clutch

 The dual-clutch transmission is basically two combined transmissions, one for odd gears and one for even gears.
 Both work together to allow a seamless transition—as one side disengages one gear, the other side can engage another gear at the same time without a pause in between.
 This makes driving the 2021 Niro PHEV a little more sporty and a lot more fun than other models.